grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard-url-variables/index.md

 ## Variables in dashboard links

-When you create dashboard links the dashboard settings, you can have current dashboard variables included in the link:
+When you create dashboard links the dashboard settings, you can have current dashboard variables included in the link by selecting that option:

 {{< figure src="/media/docs/grafana/dashboards/screenshot-dashboard-link-variables-11.1.png" max-width="500px" alt="Dashboard link page with variables option selected" >}}